Grain preservation and raw material quality

 Post-harvest losses occur at different stages, including harvesting, threshing, drying, storage, transportation, and processing.
 These losses can be attributed to factors such as mould growth, insect infestations, physical damage, moisture loss, temperature fluctuations, inadequate storage facilities, and poor handling and transportation practices.

 It is important to note that reducing post-harvest losses in the grain supply chain can contribute to improving feed- and food security, reducing waste.
 Grain preservation methods promote sustainable agriculture by ensuring more grains reach the feed mill and minimises unnecessary loss along the supply chain.
+Discover the importance of grain preservation in our webinar: Preserve & Protect

 Contamination